Overview of Requirements

 Disputes Between State Agencies and Vendors

-A state agency that considers an invoice from a vendor to be incorrect must notify the vendor no later than the 21st calendar day after the date the agency receives the invoice.
-Agencies must include in the notice a detailed statement of the amount of the invoice which is disputed.
-The agency may withhold from payments required no more than 110 percent of the disputed amount.
+If a state agency believes that an invoice from a vendor is incorrect, the agency must notify the vendor no later than the 21st calendar day after the date the agency received the invoice.
+State agencies must include a detailed statement of the amount of the invoice which is disputed in the notification.
+State agencies may withhold from required payments no more than 110 percent of the disputed amount.

 The requirements described in this section may not apply if the invoice is not mailed to the agency in strict compliance with the instructions (if any) on the purchase order relating to the payment.